How Yoga & Meditation Help with Stress, Anxiety & Depression

 Yoga For Stress Relief

-Stress is a major epidemic in our society that can create a “hypervigilance” in our mind and body.
+Stress is a major epidemic in our society that can create a “hypervigilance” in our minds and body.
 Stress is fueled by epinephrine and cortisol (stress hormones), impairs our ability to think clearly, and leads us to a path of reactivity.
-Unfortunately, the average person is flooded by stress responses everyday, whether it be due to a toxic relationship, stressful work environment, or unhealthy lifestyle.
+Unfortunately, the average person is flooded by stress responses every day, whether it be due to a toxic relationship, stressful work environment, or unhealthy lifestyle.
 Yoga and meditation are optimal in counteracting the chronic stress response.

-How yoga helps with stress is similar to a self-soothing technique in that it activates the parasympathetic nervous system (relaxation response), and creates a calm and relaxed mind.
-When the relaxation response is elicited, stress levels decrease and oxytocin (feel good hormone) is released to support mind relaxation.
+Practicing yoga for stress management is similar to a self-soothing technique in that it activates the parasympathetic nervous system (relaxation response), and creates a calm and relaxed mind.
+When the relaxation response is elicited, stress levels decrease and oxytocin (the feel-good hormone) is released to support mind relaxation.
 Yoga for stress and anxiety helps to release deep holding patterns in the body and generates a state of balance to support healing.
-Longer held poses characteristic of Yin and Restorative yoga, for example, function to dial down the sympathetic nervous system’s fight-or-flight response, the place we react from when feeling overwhelmed and unable to cope with the many demands of our lives.
+Longer-held poses characteristic of Yin and Restorative yoga, for example, function to dial down the sympathetic nervous system’s fight-or-flight response, the place we react from when feeling overwhelmed and unable to cope with the many demands of our lives.
 While the pose is being held, the breath allows us to create space between thought and action, and we can then move from the fight-flight-freeze response to relaxation.

 Yoga and meditation are mindful and embodied approaches to healing, working synergistically to cultivate a calm, relaxed, and peaceful mind.
 Whether you practice at a studio or from the comfort of your own home, a consistent practice can lead to significant shifts in how and what you pay attention to from moment to moment.